Erin’s offshore pass brings dangerous surf and flooding threats midweek

 DELMARVA - Tuesday starts with persistent onshore winds and mostly cloudy skies across the Delmarva coast.
 Temperatures stay on the cooler side, topping out in the low to mid-70s, as high pressure remains to the north and a stalled boundary lingers to the south.
 Some patchy drizzle and light showers may brush the beaches, and coastal areas will remain damp and breezy.
 Overnight lows dip into the 60s with patchy fog possible as moist air holds in place.

-A Tropical Storm Watch is now up for Fenwick Island - Ocean City- Assateague to Chincoteague.
-Wednesday evening - Thursday evening.
+A Tropical Storm Watch is now up for Fenwick Island, Ocean City and Assateague to Chincoteague for Wednesday evening through Thursday evening.

 Coastal flooding becomes a real concern Wednesday into Thursday as Erin enhances the onshore flow.
 Tidal flooding of up to a foot is possible in the most vulnerable bayside and low-lying areas.
 Some local roads near the water may briefly close at times of high tide.
 Beach erosion is also expected, particularly along exposed stretches of the Delaware and Maryland coastline.
 Winds at the immediate shore could gust up to 35 mph, adding to the hazards.